Thorin Oakenshield: The Hobbit

 On their journey, the dwarves and Bilbo were taken captive by a band of trolls; Thorin was the only dwarf not to be taken unawares.
 After Gandalf rescued the company (letting dawn turn the trolls to stone), they opened the trolls' lair.
 Thorin found the Elven blade Orcrist in the trolls' cache.
 Later, Thorin used Orcrist to fight goblins in the tunnels beneath the Misty Mountains.
-While the rest of the company battled the goblins, Bilbo found a magic ring in a tunnel under the Misty Mountains and used it to escape from the creature Gollum and from the goblins.
+While the rest of the company battled the goblins, Bilbo found a magic ring in a tunnel under the Misty Mountains and used it to escape from the monster Gollum and from the goblins.

 When the Dwarves were captured by the Wood-elves of Mirkwood, Thorin insisted that the others not disclose their quest to their captors.
 Bilbo, invisible with his magic ring, evaded capture and organised the company's escape, which they accomplished by floating in barrels out of the Wood-elves' fastness.
 When Thorin emerged from his barrel at Lake-town, he marched up to the town's leaders and identified himself as King Under the Mountain.

 "How came you by it?" shouted Thorin in gathering rage.

 "I gave it to them!" squeaked Bilbo...

 "You!
 You!" cried Thorin, turning upon him and grasping him with both hands.
 "You miserable hobbit!
 You undersized – burglar!"